efodthe2nd/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 11-lists lists all files plus the ones in parent dir the script 12-file_type prints the type of file named iamafile the script 13-symbolic_link links _ls_ to /bin/ls
+the script 11-lists lists all files plus the ones in parent dir the script 12-file_type prints the type of file named iamafile the script 13-symbolic_link links _ls_ to /bin/ls the script 14-copy_html copies html files to parent folder